reasonml/reason-cli/README.md

 - `refmt`
 - `rtop`

-### Releasing
+### Releasing (For Maintainers):

 Repeat the following for both most recent reason-cli linux and macos circle CI builds that succeed.

+0. Bump the versions/config in `package.json` to your liking, and make sure to locally run `esy install` to regenerate any lockfiles.
+Send a commit with those lockfiles and config changes.
-1. Grab the results from the **Artifacts** tab on the CircleCI build results for the build of the platform you want to release.
+1. When that diff builds on `master`, grab the results from the **Artifacts** tab on the CircleCI build results for the build of the platform you want to release.
 2. Verify the release can be installed: `npm remove -g reason-cli && npm install reason-cli.tar.gz`
 3. Make sure `rtop` works.
 4. **Uninstall** the release you just installed: `npm remove -g reason-cli` (otherwise npm freaks out).